adaniel105/spaceship-titanic/README.md

+Predicting which passengers get transported to an alternate dimension 👻 on kaggle : https://www.kaggle.com/competitions/spaceship-titanic

-improved score of 0.79 using tuned random forests. tune xgb to test for higher results.
+Achieved score of 0.79 using a Random Forest Classifier